-Risk Likelihood: The likelihood that a hazard's consequence will occur during the planned life of the system, based upon the documented risk severity.
+Risk Likelihood: The likelihood that a consequence's chosen severity level will occur when the identified hazard is present/encountered.
 Risk likelihood may be expressed in quantitative or qualitative terms.
-An example of a risk likelihood ranking system is:
+The five MBTA risk likelihood levels are (refer to Table 8 of this Transit Safety Plan for descriptions):

 - Frequent

 - Probable

 - Occasional

 - Remote

 - Improbable

-- Eliminated

 Risk Severity: A qualitative measure in which a consequence/effect of a hazard's condition results in a certain level of severity.
-The four (4) most commonly identified risk severity categories are:
+The five MBTA risk severity levels are (refer to Table 7 of this Transit Safety Plan for descriptions):